-POLICY 1.1.7: All UCF E&G buildings shall be re-commissioned in adherence to the latest version of ANSI/ASHRAE Standard 202 and ASHRAE Guideline 0.2 within a three-year cycle to maintain building system performance, document performance degradation due to entropy, and prioritize system modernization projects.

-POLICY 1.1.8: The University shall reduce HVAC loads by raising or lowering the temperature in all non-essential, unoccupied spaces after-hours.
-The University shall also work with UCF IT to implement computer shutdown protocols for all UCF-owned non-server, noncritical computers and peripheral hardware.

-POLICY 1.1.9: All energy efficiency building practices shall be guided by ANSI/ASHRAE/ICC/USGBC/IES Standard 189.1 and the latest version of LEED.

-POLICY 1.2.1: A Photovoltaic (PV) Prioritization Plan shall be developed and implemented to install PV on select building roofs, parking garages, and elsewhere as approved by the administration.

-POLICY 1.2.2: All new construction projects shall be designed and built to be solar-ready.
-Solar PV points of connection shall be located at the utility transformers instead of at the buildings, allowing for clear demarcation of PV electrical generation systems from building electrical systems.

-POLICY 1.2.3: Pressure-reducing valves used in the distribution of reclaimed water delivered to UCF from the City of Orlando / Seminole County Iron Bridge Wastewater Treatment Facility shall be assessed and replaced with pressure-reducing turbines for power generation, when economically viable.

-POLICY 1.3.1: UCF shall continue to develop partnerships between its operations and academic units to enhance the quality of real-world academic applications and foster greater research potential in the areas of utilities, sustainability, and the built environment.
+- Policy 1.1.7: All UCF E&G buildings shall be re-commissioned in adherence to the latest version of ANSI/ASHRAE Standard 202 and ASHRAE Guideline 0.2 within a three-year cycle to maintain building system performance, document performance degradation due to entropy, and prioritize system modernization projects. - Policy 1.1.8: The University shall reduce HVAC loads by raising or lowering the temperature in all non-essential, unoccupied spaces after-hours.
+The University shall also work with UCF IT to implement computer shutdown protocols for all UCF-owned non-server, non-critical computers and peripheral hardware. - Policy 1.1.9: All energy efficiency building practices shall be guided by ANSI/ASHRAE/ICC/USGBC/IES Standard 189.1 and the latest version of LEED. - Policy 1.2.1: A utility-scale ground mount photovoltaic (PV) array shall be planned to achieve the Climate Action Plan milestone target of producing 15% of the campus's electrical power from renewable resources. - Policy 1.2.2: A rooftop PV prioritization plan shall be developed and implemented to install PV on select building roofs. - Policy 1.2.3: All new construction projects shall be designed and built to be solar-ready.
+Solar PV point of connections shall be located at the utility transformers instead of at the buildings, allowing for clear demarcation of PV electrical generation systems from building electrical systems. - Policy 1.2.4: A parking garage PV prioritization sequence shall be developed and implemented for superstructure support of PV panels over the top deck of parking garages, as costs become favorable. - Policy 1.2.5: A parking deck PV prioritization sequence shall be developed and implemented for covered parking structural arrays to support PV panels over the surface parking lots, as costs become favorable. - Policy 1.2.6: Pressure-reducing valves used in the distribution of reclaimed water delivered to UCF from the City of Orlando / Seminole County Iron Bridge Wastewater Treatment Facility shall be assessed and replaced with pressure-reducing turbines for power generation, when economically viable. - Policy 1.3.1: UCF shall continue to develop partnerships between its operations and academic units to enhance the quality of real-world academic applications and foster greater research potential in the areas of utilities, sustainability, and the built environment.

+Objective 1.2: Transition electrical power sources from public-utility sourced power to onsite renewable energy and other onsite generation technologies, reducing greenhouse gas emissions and improving economic stabilization of electrical utility rates.

+Objective 1.3: Utilize the infrastructure, buildings, and systems as "living labs" for academic collaboration and research, in cooperation with Facilities and Safety, for hands-on experiential learning.

-POLICY 1.3.2: Utilities and Energy Services (UES) shall continue to work with University Space Administration and the Registrar's Office to optimize space use and planning, reducing energy use associated with under-utilized and unoccupied spaces.
+Policy 1.3.2: Utilities and Energy Services (UES) shall continue to work with University Space Administration and the Registrar's Office to optimize space use and planning, reducing energy use associated with under-utilized and unoccupied spaces.
 Development of an energy-centric space usage policy could result in a significant reduction in campus energy consumption.

-POLICY 1.3.3: UCF shall continue to pursue human-led energy conservation policies as outlined in the Collective Impact and Climate Action Plans, such as "Kill-a-watt" competitions and "Green Office" certifications.
+Policy 1.3.3: UCF shall continue to pursue human-led energy conservation policies as outlined in the Collective Impact and Climate Action Plans, such as "Kill-a-watt" competitions and "Green Office" certifications.